sykosyber/sykosyber/README.md

 My guiding question is: how may software change what people can perceive, understand, and create?

-I build end to end — framing, architecture, implementation, testing, and evaluation.
+I build end to end: framing, architecture, implementation, testing, and evaluation.

 B.S.
-Computer Science, emphasis in Data Science — Santa Clara University.
+Computer Science, emphasis in Data Science from Santa Clara University, 2026.

 **Open to full-time roles** in engineering, ML and data systems, research, or creative-technical work.